fhyath/Web-Scraper/README.md

 # Web-Scraper
-This is a web-scraper that tracks the price of a product and sends a text message to the user when the price of the product decreases.
+This is a web-scraper that was developed using Python and the Beautiful Soup library that tracks the price of a product and sends a text message to the user when the price of the product decreases.
+It parses through the HTML content of a webpage and extracts the specified data.
 This automates the task of constantly having to check if an item has become cheaper.
+This program utilizes the Twillio API to send a text to the user.